The-True-Hooha/Ivy/readme.md

-Ivy is a user backend end focused system built with Java spring boot.
+Ivy is a user backend focused system built with Java spring boot.

 Db used was postgresql: connected to the local host.